 Having an overly aggressive goal is a quick way to end a resolution.
-Don’t set your running goal as completing a Marathon if you are just beginning to run but rather focus your goals on slowly building your miles up and becoming a runner.
-There is no threshold to becoming a runner beyond that you run consistently, so whether you are running 1 mile three times a week, or running 50 miles a week, you have met the criteria… and are able to sustain your resolution.
+Don’t set your running goal as completing a Marathon if you are just beginning to run, but rather focus your goals on slowly building your miles up and becoming a runner.
+There is no threshold to becoming a runner beyond that you run consistently, so whether you are running 1 mile three times a week or running 50 miles a week, you have met the criteria… and are able to sustain your resolution.

 Get a Run/Life Balance

 Running, like all things, takes time and dedication.
-Unfortunately, there is only so much time in the day, and if you attempt to radically adjust your life all at once you will likely fail in your resolution and negatively affect life outside of running.
+Unfortunately, there is only so much time in the day, and if you attempt to radically adjust your life all at once, you will likely fail in your resolution and negatively affect life outside of running.
 The underlying goal should always be to make running part of your life, and this takes time.
 This is why it is so critical to start with low mileage and not overcommitting your time.
 If you discover that you don’t have time to run anything beyond 15 miles a week, this still lays a great foundation for a lifetime of running.

 Find a Running Club

-With the aforementioned challenges to your resolution, it is critical to have support as being committed with others is a great way to reinforce your goals.
-This crosses the individuals you run with, and those affected by your running.
+With the aforementioned challenges to your resolution, it is critical to have support as being committed to others is a great way to reinforce your goals.
+This crosses the individuals you run with and those affected by your running.
 In the first instance, try to find a running club or group with a shared goal that can help keep you in check if your goals are too lofty while being able to talk “runner” to you.
-The running community is totally inclusive and there are many running clubs across the world.
+The running community is totally inclusive, and there are many running clubs across the world.
 The RRCA has a great list of running clubs across the United States, while a simple Google search will unveil running clubs in your nation of choice.

 Include Your Loved Ones

 Whether you like it or not, your running lifestyle affects others around you.
-It might be your immediate family members who need to adjust their schedules to support your new running goals, or friends who are used to heading out with you on a Friday night… where now you go home early to prepare for a Saturday morning race.
+It might be your immediate family members who need to adjust their schedules to support your new running goals or friends who are used to heading out with you on a Friday night… where now you go home early to prepare for a Saturday morning race.

 For Veteran Runners

-Veteran runners, or those struggling with consistency, need to hyper focus on the 3 points to meeting goals as they tend to attempt complex events, set high goals, and don’t align to lifestyle changes.
+Veteran runners, or those struggling with consistency, need to hyper-focus on the 3 points to meeting goals as they tend to attempt complex events, set high goals, and don’t align to lifestyle changes.
 This is likely due to holding themselves to previous standards.
 One of the most difficult things to do for a previous runner returning to the sport is to let go of the past.
 In fact, many Master’s runners are still trying to compete with the 20 year old version of themselves from a pace perspective, which is rarely successful (it can be and has been done, but should not be the focus).

 If you are returning to running, you must consider throwing out your old Personal Records (PRs) and the distance you used to run and start anew.
 Use the beginning runner guide as a baseline.
 It may seem too easy or simple in the beginning, but that is an advantage in that you have been here before, it just feels a little different this time.
 Taking all this pressure off will allow you to set new goals and discover new running passions.
 Try to find a group of runners that share that passion, as isolation when trying to return to running is a huge barrier made easier by your running club or those non-runners in your life.